Virtualization Getting Started Guide

 ImportantOvercommitting involves possible risks to system stability.
-For more information on overcommitting with KVM, and the precautions that should be taken, refer to the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.
+For more information on overcommitting with KVM, and the precautions that should be taken, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.

 - Kernel Same-page Merging (KSM), used by the KVM hypervisor, enables KVM guests to share identical memory pages.
 These shared pages are usually common libraries or other identical, high-use data.
 KSM allows for greater guest density of identical or similar guest operating systems by avoiding memory duplication.

-NoteFor more information on KSM, refer to the Red Hat Enterprise Linux 7 Virtualization Tuning and Optimization Guide.
+NoteFor more information on KSM, see the Red Hat Enterprise Linux 7 Virtualization Tuning and Optimization Guide.

 - QEMU guest agent